grizlibier/wcomf/README.md

 # What's in the next version?
 What's the progress?

-- Bugfixing
+- Bugfixing (in process)

 -> reworked deathscreens to work properly

-- New monsters
+- New monsters (in process)

+-> Rats, kobolts and nightmarish horrors!

 - New and better equipement